Political views of Albert Einstein: Before Israeli independence

-Einstein publicly stated reservations about the proposal to partition the British mandate of Palestine into independent Arab and Jewish countries.
+Einstein publicly stated reservations about the proposal to partition Mandatory Palestine into independent Arab and Jewish countries.
 In a 1938 speech, "Our Debt to Zionism", he said: I should much rather see reasonable agreement with the Arabs on the basis of living together in peace than the creation of a Jewish state.
 My awareness of the essential nature of Judaism resists the idea of a Jewish state with borders, an army, and a measure of temporal power, no matter how modest.
 I am afraid of the inner damage Judaism will sustain—especially from the development of a narrow nationalism within our own ranks, against which we have already had to fight strongly, even without a Jewish state. ...
 If external necessity should after all compel us to assume this burden, let us bear it with tact and patience.His attitudes were nuanced: In his testimony before the Anglo-American Committee of Inquiry in January 1946, Einstein stated that he was not in favor of the creation of a Jewish state, while in a 1947 letter to Indian Prime Minister Jawaharlal Nehru intended to persuade India to support Zionist aims of establishing a Jewish homeland in Palestine, Einstein stated that the Balfour Declaration's proposal to establish a national home for Jews in Palestine "redresses the balance" of justice and history, claiming that "at the end of the first world war, the Allies gave the Arabs 99% of the vast, underpopulated territories liberated from the Turks to satisfy their national aspirations and five independent Arab states were established.
 One percent was reserved for the Jews in the land of their origin".
 Einstein remained strongly supportive of unlimited Jewish immigration to Palestine.

+After Israeli independence

+The United Nations ultimately recommended division of the mandate and the establishment of a Jewish State, and the 1948 Arab-Israeli war broke out as the mandate ended.

+On the spring of 1948, during the war, Einstein was asked to write a letter that would be auctioned in an event to raise money for the Zionist paramilitary organization.
+Einstein wrote a letter that was sold in the event, in which he said: "If we wait until the Great Powers and the United Nations fulfill their commitments to us then our Palestinian brothers will be under the ground before this is accomplished" and "On the destiny of our Palestinians will depend, in the long run, the destiny of the remaining Jews in the world.
+For no one respects or bothers about those who do not fight for their rights".